Division of Early Childhood Development

 - Contract management of the Maryland Child Care Resource and Referral Network in the Maryland Family Network.
 The Network provides child care information and referral services and professional development for early care and education providers at http://marylandfamilynetwork.org.

-NEW!
 Join the MSDE Division of Early Childhood Development’s ListServe to receive updates on the Early Learning Challenge grant and related activities.
 Click on http://listsrv.msde.state.md.us, then select EARLY CHILDHOOD from the list and follow the instructions to subscribe.

 Visit the following topic portal pages to access a wide range of information related to DECD activities and early care and education in Maryland: